 There is also a special kind of freedom, the Honorary Freedom of the city, which is quite distinct from that referred to above.
 The status of a freeman has long been held by the corporations of cities and boroughs as the greatest honour which they can confer.
 From the beginning of the 17th century and probably before, until 1835 (when the Municipal Corporations Act temporarily removed the right), and again from 1885 (when the right was restored), Bristol has bestowed honorary freedom upon eminent persons (e.g. members of the Royal Family, William Pitt the elder, Lord Nelson, Sir Winston Churchill), and sometimes groups of people and institutions (e.g. the Gloucesters Regiment in 1958 and HMS Bristol in 1974), in recognition of their services to their country, and even upon places (e.g. the City of Hanover in 1983)."

 A team of Bristol & Avon Family History Society volunteers has undertaken a several-year project transcribing, typing, printing, checking, and indexing this fine series of Bristol Burgess Books, and Indexes to many of the Volumes have now been published on microfiche, and are available from the Society Publications Service.

 Once again, a typical page from a 'complete' transcript print-out is shown here so that you have some idea of what the Society Service offers.
-If the transcript service does not meet your requirements, then you should know that photocopies of the original entries in the Bristol Burgess Books are available from the Bristol Record Office at a cost of 50p per page.
+If the transcript service does not meet your requirements, then you should know that photocopies of the original entries in the Bristol Burgess Books are available from the Bristol Archives for a small charge as shown here.

 A CD version complete with a transcript of the Burgess Books is available for £9 plus P&P from our website shop.